UGRD > CINE

 Description:

 This course helps foster the development of a personal vision within a historical and critical framework of emerging digital technology.
 Workshops may be devoted to specific genres and/or specific technical or conceptual concerns.
-Topics and digital projects to be explored and discussed include notions of ''Documentary'', ''Animation'', ''Experimental Film and Video'', ''Video Performance and Projection'', ''Sight and Sound'' and ''Time and Motion'', as well as non-conventional production methodologies.
+Topics and digital projects to be explored and discussed include notions of "Documentary", "Animation", "Experimental Film and Video", "Video Performance and Projection", "Sight and Sound" and "Time and Motion", as well as non-conventional production methodologies.
 More Info

 Offered in:CINE 412L Gender, Human Rights, and Global Cinema +